 Finally, CBD has been shown to have adverse reactions with some medications, most notably blood thinners.
 If you are currently taking any prescription medications, consult your doctor before taking CBD.

 While CBD is considered generally well-tolerated, the fact that it is unregulated by the FDA does pose additional problems.
-Manufacturers are not held to the same standards as are pharmaceutical companies, which can mean concerns when it comes to purity and ingredients.
-It is critical to work with a company that focuses on quality and potency.
+Manufacturers are not held to the same standards as are pharmaceutical companies, which can mean concerns when it comes to product potency and purity.
+It is critical to source your CBD products from a reputable company that focuses on product quality.
+Any reputable company will give you a certificate of analysis (COA) is you ask for one.
+Be sure to read it – do not assume that if you are given one that the product is high quality.
+There are many respectable companies selling CBD products out there, you need to do your homework to find one that is right for you.

-Some of the problems that have been found with CBD products include the following:
+Some untrustworthy companies have been known to sell CBD products that include the following:

 - Too little CBD content to be effective in a therapeutic dose